Uyanide/AuTUMoodle/README.md

      docker start autumoodle
      ```

-     Optionally, a `-a` flag can be added to attach the container's output to your terminal.
+     Additionally, a `-a` flag can be added to attach the container's output to your terminal.

 ### Directly via Python